2021 San Felipe 250 Recap

 At RM 165 ish, less than 30 miles in, I panic braked and buried the truck.
 We were in one of the sandiest and softest parts of the course...
-It was not the best place to panic brake if you ask me.
-After about 3digging out the truck three times over a span of an hour and a half, we finally made it out.
+It was not the best place to panic brake if you ask me!
+After digging out the truck three times over a span of an hour and a half, we finally made it out.
 I let Kenny drive the next 20 miles of the course just to get us through the next section and to *hopefully* not get us buried again while I recovered from hours of digging in 100 degree heat.

 At this point, our pit crew hadn’t had communication with us in almost two hours.
 They didn’t know if we were dead or just taking a pee break.
 Finally, 15 miles before our next pit, we got broken communication with them.
-We were okay, but our serpentine belt was flying off in chunks and we still had a ways to go.
-If we stopped to fix it though, we could get stuck again, so we just kept trucking.
-We made it RM 190 where our pit was.
-They changed the belt, Kenny and I switched seats, and we took off again.
+We were okay, but our serpentine belt was flying off in chunks and we still had a ways to go to get to them.
+If we stopped to fix it though, we risked getting stuck again, so we just kept trucking.
+We made it RM 190 where our next pit was.
+They changed the belt, I switched back into the driver seat, and we took off again.

 About two miles after that pit, our alternator wasn’t charging and was down to about 11 volts.
-We made our way back to the chase truck, grabbed a jumper box to save time and were on our way again.
+We made our way back to the previous pit, grabbed a jumper box and were on our way again.
 As you can tell, because of how the day had already went, we didn’t make it very far from race mile 190 before we had another problem...

 At RM 204 ish we lost the serpentine belt again.
 In the process of losing it, I hit a tree and a cactus because of the sudden loss of power steering.
 We found out our spare belt had been ripped off so we tried to fit the warped, shredded, and shrunken belt back on, cactus was literally EVERYWHERE.

 With no luck fixing it and another two hours of fighting this dang truck, we decided to take off without the belt being off.
 I know that sounds crazy, it here's how we accomplished that...
-I would drive as fast as possible with no power steering until the motor got hot, then shut the motor off and let the truck coast until the motor cooled back down.
+I would drive as fast as possible with no power steering until the motor got to around 250-260 degrees, shut the motor off and let the truck coast until the motor cooled back down to about 215 degrees.

 To no surprise (because nothing was a surprise at this point), it threw the belt off again a mile later.
 We gussied her up and took off again...
 LIMP MODE.
-We put in more coolant and then we were driving into the dark.
+We put in more coolant and then our next challenge was driving into the dark.

 I ended up running a mile to the nearest access road in full gear to find help.
 With the help of Baja Pits guys and some spectators, we were back on the road after about a 30 minutes setback.
 Once we took off, the truck was still pulling to the right like crazy!
-About 30 seconds later, Kenny and I hear a THUD THUNK CLUNK x1582747.
+About 30 seconds later, Kenny and I hear a THUD THUNK CLUNK.
 Flat?
 Nope.
 Oh boy, what could it be this time?